 Sailing is perhaps the best option.
 And, no, it doesn’t have to be expensive.
 There are various agencies offering a daily sailing trip to the islands.
 The prices vary from 80 € to 120 € per person, depending on the size and the style of the boat, and the season.

 The two most popular island hopping tours include the Hvar 5 islands & Blue cave tour and the Full-day catamaran tour to Hvar and Pakleni Islands.

 Sail away for a day (or night)

-Island hopping is fun, but although it’s relaxing, you still have a destination in mind that you want to reach.
-How about a simple day of sailing without anywhere to really go, no real place in mind where you need to arrive.
+How about a simple day of sailing with really nowhere to go, no set destination in mind where you need to arrive.
 Just pure relaxation at the sea.
-Out of hustle and bustle of Split, or any tourists-filled sites.
+Away from hustle and bustle of Split, or any other tourists-filled sites.

 Now, that’s the way to unwind!
-And if you have spare time while staying in Split, a Scottish couple organizes day and sunset sails onboard their 42-foot sailing boat Nera for up to six persons.
+And if you have spare time while staying in Split, a Scottish couple organizes day and sunset sails for up to six persons onboard their 42-foot sailing boat Nera.

 More info on the Sunburst Sailing website.

 Visit Roman ruins in Solin